GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/ray/dataprocessing/README.md

 ![log-based-metrics](../../../../docs/images/create-log-based-metrics.png)

 For this example, the following query is used, utilizing a more specific regular expression to search the error logs.
+With the log entries found, you can create log-based metrics.

 ```shell
 labels."k8s-pod/app"="job"